Maxim-Budz/PlanetMaker/README.md

 ## To run

-1. Clone the repository:
+1. Clone the repository and move into the project folder:
 ```bash
 git clone https://github.com/Maxim-Budz/planet-maker.git
 cd ./pathToProject
 ````

-2. Start a local HTTP server:
+2. Start a local HTTP server while in the project folder:

 ```bash
 python3 -m http.server 8080